Highpoint2000/PSTRotator/README.md

 ![image](https://github.com/user-attachments/assets/3254a114-8c31-4fff-9ef0-bbfce0e335a4)

-## Version 2.3e
+## Version 2.4

-- Minor adjustment for mobile design
+- ES alarms can automatically control the rotor
-- Audio issue fixed
+- Lock mode has been revised

 ## Installation notes: